Logius-standaarden/fsc-core/draft-fsc-core-00-specifications.md

 The Manager **MUST** include the address of the Inway in the field `aud` of the access token.

+#### Services

+The name of a Service **MUST** be unique within the scope of a Peer.

+The Peer is responsible for checking the uniqueness of a Service name.

 #### Service listing

 The Manager **MUST** list a Service when a valid Contract containing a ServicePublicationGrant for the Service exists.